 A Baby-Friendly® Hospital

-At Spartanburg Regional Healthcare System, we know breastfeeding is the absolute best way to feed your infant.
-That's why we worked so hard to achieve the Baby-Friendly® designation — a global breastfeeding quality improvement project created by the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).
+Spartanburg Medical Center has achieved a Baby-Friendly® designation — a global breastfeeding quality improvement project created by the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).
 We are proud to be the only facility in Spartanburg County to have achieved this important designation.

 What “Baby-Friendly” Means to You